 Cycles shaders and lighting can be baked to image textures.
 This has a few different purposes, most commonly:

-Baking requires a mesh to have a UV map, and an image texture node with an image to be baked to.
-The active (last selected) image texture node is used as the baking target.
+Baking requires a mesh to have a UV map, and either vertex colors or an Image Texture node with an image to be baked to.
+The Active Image Texture node or Vertex Color layer is used as the baking target.

 - Ambient Occlusion